-Therefore, this energy stimulation of the cells can also be apparent in the Leydig cells, the Leydig cells produce the male sex hormone, testosterone.
+Therefore, this energy stimulation of the cells may also be apparent in the Leydig cells, the Leydig cells produce the male sex hormone, testosterone.

 More energy equals more production of testosterone…

-This is because the human testes (your nuts) are full with photoreceptive proteins.
+This is because the human testes are full with photoreceptive proteins.

 These are known as the opsin proteins.